corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapps/cordapp-compatibility.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-4: {}
-title: "CorDapp compatibility between Corda and Corda Enterprise"
+title: CorDapp compatibility between Corda and Corda Enterprise
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-4
 ---

 # CorDapp compatibility between Corda and Corda Enterprise

 Corda and Corda Enterprise have an Open Core approach.
 This means that both Corda and Corda Enterprise are compiled
             against the Corda Core library.